 Feedback Express is a tool that will automate sending feedback requests to your customers, and it will help monitor your reviews for negative feedback.
 This allows you to try to address the negative review before it potentially impacts future sales.

-Your product could have rave reviews, but if you fail to ship your products timely and your customers reach out to Amazon, it will lower your seller rating.
+Your product could have rave reviews, but if you fail to ship your products timely and don’t respond when customers reach out on Amazon, it will lower your seller rating.

-Though it isn’t really a part of your listing, you need to maintain a strong seller rating so you don’t fall out of favor with Amazon’s algorithm, and so your customers don’t look elsewhere for the product.
+Though seller ranking isn’t traditionally considered a part of your listing, you need to maintain a strong seller rating, so you don’t fall out of favor with Amazon’s algorithm.
+And so your customers don’t look elsewhere for the product.

 You’re going to want to have an exhaustive list of keywords for your product, but you won’t be able to use them all in your listing.